- The Ministry

 Greece attaches particular importance on three issues:

-- The current migratory/refugee crisis: we cooperate with the CoE, including through the Council’s Development Bank (CEB) in addressing the acute challenges of this crisis, aiming at fully respecting all migrant/ refugee rights, as stemming from our participation to the ECHR,
+• The current migratory/refugee crisis: we cooperate with the CoE, including through the Special Representative on Migration and Refugees of the Secretary General and the Council’s Development Bank (CEB) in addressing the acute challenges of this crisis, aiming at fully respecting all migrant/ refugee rights, as stemming from our participation to the ECHR,

 • Combating Violent Extremism and Radicalization Leading to Terrorism (VERLT), while respecting our common human rights norms and fundamental principles.